nolanlawson/emoji-picker-element/README.md

 when using the [Clipboard API](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard), which causes the error `NotAllowedError: The request is not allowed by the user agent or the platform in the current context, possibly because the user denied permission.`

-Correct usage to avoid the error:
+Example usage to copy an emoji to the clipboard:

 ```js
 picker.addEventListener('emoji-click-sync', async event => {